sergibarroso/wireguard-vpn-setup/README.md

   ping <REMOTE_WG_IP>
   ```

-* Enable systemd interface
+* Enable SystemD interface

-  To make sure that systemd creates the interface everytime the system starts we have to enable it by:
+  To make sure that systemd creates the interface every time the system starts, we have to enable it by:

   ```shell
   # systemctl enable wg-quick@wg0
   Created symlink /etc/systemd/system/multi-user.target.wants/wg-quick@wg0.service /lib/systemd/system/wg-quick@.service.
   ```

-At this point, you should be able to do ping the server from the client and through your new VPN.
+At this point, you should be able to ping the server from the client and through your new VPN.

 `TIP`: In case we do changes in the WireGuard config and we want to apply them without interrupting the actual connection, run: `wg syncconf wg0 <(wg-quick strip wg0)`

 ## Dynamic DNS

 A dynamic DNS server is useful when we can't have static IP addresses on the public network.
-This solution assumes that we don't have them and we actually don't need them because it is enough to have a dynamic DNS name setup to be good to go.
-I'm personally using [YDNS](https://ydns.io) but there are hundreds of services available out there.
+This solution assumes that we don't have them and we actually don't need them because it is enough to have a dynamic DNS name set up to be good to go.
+I'm personally using [YDNS](https://ydns.io), but there are hundreds of services available out there.

 We have to run this in both boxes with different names (of course).